 - Multicompartment figures including scheme+ Figure data (e.g., graphs, diagrams, and qualitative data) are encouraged, especially for review and perspective articles.

 - For review and perspective articles, in Figure captions or below tables, please define the abbreviation and full name of the terms used in those tables or Figures.

 The tutorial for Figure permission can be viewed here

-It is suggested to use Mendeley or similar reference managers to handle the references.
-Reference style:
+It is suggested to use reference managers to handle the references.
+Citation and Reference style: